dperrymorrow/Table-Torch/README.markdown

 # Table Torch Scaffolding Spark

+# if you are using CI 2.0.2 you need to read this article before using my, or any other sparks for that matter.
+2.0.2 has a bug with the loader class that breaks the sparks MY_Loader extension thereof. [http://codefury.net/2011/05/getsparks-org-beta-released-big-changes/](http://codefury.net/2011/05/getsparks-org-beta-released-big-changes/)

 ## !version 1.0.3 onward uses key::value params to avoid requiring params at certain positions of the URI.
 Why?
 So you use Table Torch in sub directories. */admin/pages/torch_it_up* will now work as expected.

 Table Torch is a custom scaffolding system that can be used for common administration tasks of tables in your CodeIgniter Application.
 Table Torch is different from the traditional scaffold you are used to in the fact that its customizable, and is quite extensible.